dotnet/deployment-tools/Documentation/dotnet-mage/README.md

 # dotnet-mage

-dotnet-mage (currently known as Mage.NET) is open-sourced version of a familiar .NET FX tool Mage.
+dotnet-mage (previously also known as Mage.NET) is the open-sourced version of the familiar .NET FX tool Mage.

 It is available at Nuget.org.
-Latest version `https://www.nuget.org/packages/Microsoft.DotNet.Mage/5.0.0-rc.2.20513.1`
+Latest version `https://www.nuget.org/packages/Microsoft.DotNet.Mage/5.0.0-rc.2.20527.1`

-We are using `Mage.NET` name in the document from here on out, as the current name of the tool.
-It will be updated to dotnet-mage before .NET 5 release.
-After that change, the tool would be used by running `dotnet-mage` or `dotnet mage`.
+First version of the tool (`https://www.nuget.org/packages/Microsoft.DotNet.Mage/5.0.0-rc.2.20513.1`) had a different tool name 'mage.net' - if you are using that version, you would need to modify the commands listed in this document accordingly - use 'mage.net' instead of 'dotnet mage'.

-Mage.NET supports all existing command-line options for the old Mage tool, with few exceptions:
+dotnet-mage supports all existing command-line options of the old Mage tool, with few exceptions:
 - no support for partial trust
 - no support for sha1 hashing
 - no support for ia64 architecture